MeerMusik/WindowsScripts/README.md

 2. The Problem is the Size Limitation in the PE File Format (Portable Executable) https://en.wikipedia.org/wiki/Portable_Executable
 3. The Limitation is the same for 32-Bit (x86) and 64-Bit (x86_64) Binaries as it is part of the File Format Implementation
 4. There is no way to work around this: The LLVM Debug builds contain too many Debug Symbols.
 The Linker (LD.exe) will fail at the linking stage
-5. If you really need good Debug builds of LLVM (As in: A good Amount of Debug Information): Switch to a 64-Bit Linux or Unix System
+5. If you really need good Debug builds of LLVM (As in: A good Amount of Debug Information): Switch to a 64-Bit Linux or Unix-like System - in Example a BSD Distribution

 Known Limitation:
 1. As of May 2021, enabling Assertions breaks Python with(?) / for(?)
 LLDB, which leads to an Error Message during the linking stage like: <br> 'tools/lldb/source/API/CMakeFiles/liblldb.dir/__/__/bindings/python/LLDBWrapPython.cpp.obj:LLDBWrapPython.cpp:(.text+0xce): undefined reference to _imp___Py_RefTotal'